You can send the files mentioned in this section to Transportant in one of three ways:

 - By uploading the files through the HTTP endpoint

 automated process using HTTP or SFTP.
+To perform a manual data import, follow these steps:

-- Click on the import data Icon
+- Click on Create Import.

-- Select either full import or update
+- Select either full import or update.

-- Select file to be imported
+- Select file to be imported.

-SFTP Server
+SFTP server

 You can request an account created at our SFTP server located at data.transportant.com,

-port 2021.
+port 22.
 You can then use an SFTP client of your choice to send the files.

 This server will always consume all the files once the connection is closed.
 This means that